- Living Dead Series:

 - George Lucas, in his commentary for Attack of the Clones, mentions that he figures the Geonosians were probably the ones building the Death Star and that it's okay for them to be blown up along with it, because they're "just large termites."
 They're still sentients, George!

 - In "Clones" Anakin slaughters children, and Padme pities him and then marries him.
 In "Revenge" Anakin slaughters children, and she's horrified at seeing what a monster he's become.
 Some of those children were Sand People, and others were human (or cute aliens).
 Take a guess which were which.
+Bonus points for Anakin clearly not seeing the events as different; when he tells Padme about the Sand People massacre he's mid-breakdown over it, while she acts like this reaction is odd.

 - Johnny 5 in the Short Circuit movies subverts this trope to a degree; although he is a thinking, feeling machine, he's hard-pressed to convince anyone else of the "thinking, feeling" part, and is often treated in a way that would be considered abuse if performed on a person, as a result.
 Once he does convince someone of his sentience, they react to any harm that befalls him with appropriate shock and horror.
 The producers have specifically stated that they wanted to avoid the standard "treat 'em as if they're human" response most robot movies portray, and use the movies to look at it from a more realistic approach.